moebiussurfing/ofxBeatClock/README.md

 **openFrameworks** add-on to run a *DAW-Styled BPM Beat-Clock*.
 **Internal Clock** with **Tap Tempo**, **External MIDI Sync** and **Ableton Link** modes.
-Receives a callback notfication when each beat happens.
+Receives a callback notification when each beat happens.

 ## Screencast